asdvalenzuela/moodmap/README.md

 ###### New Features

-I'd like to add a geolocation feature so that no matter where the user is, the map opens to that location and starts receiving tweets from that area.
+Geolocation - I'd like to add a geolocation feature so that no matter where the user is, the map opens to that location and starts receiving tweets from that area.

 ### Structure